livekit/livekit-docs/docs/deploy/7-benchmark.md

 A closer approximation to real world traffic, especially for video, would be to run headless Chrome instances to join the room.
 We've created a [Chrometester](https://github.com/livekit/chrometester) for this purpose.
 This docker image will start Chromemium in headless mode, and use our react example app to join a test room.

 Chrometester can join a room either as a passive subscriber, or to publish their video and audio (via simulated camera/mic source).
-To use this properly, you'd want to run the docker image on a Kubernetes environment where you could quickly spin up hundreds of instances.
+To use this properly, you'd want to orchestrate many instances of it at the same time.
+We have been performing our own tests on a Kubernetes cluster.

 ## Benchmarks

 We've ran benchmarks for a few different scenarios to give a general understanding of performance.
-All benchmarks are ran with the server running on a 16-core, compute optimized instance on Google Cloud. ( `c2-standard-16`)
+All benchmarks were ran with the server running on a 16-core, compute optimized instance on Google Cloud. ( `c2-standard-16`)

 Note: in the tables below, `Pubs` indicate number of participants publishing to the room, and `Subs` indicate the number of subscribers (including the publishers).
 Autosubscribe is enabled in benchmarks so that everyone is subscribing to every publisher.